Satisfactory Academic Progress

 When a student loses federal student aid eligibility because they failed to make satisfactory academic progress, he or she may appeal that result on the basis of: his injury or illness, the death of a relative, or other special circumstances.
 The appeal must explain why they failed to make satisfactory progress and what has changed in their situation that will allow them to make satisfactory progress at the next evaluation.

 If you have lost federal aid eligibility and have a special circumstance that you can document, you may request to appeal the exclusion.
-There are several steps to complete the appeal.
 There are several steps to the process: